 Math Module – If it has been a while since your last math class, this is useful as background for all of the certification classes.
 (There is a fee for this module.)

-Due to the COVID-19 Pandemic, we will conduct limited in-person Construction inspection training, workshops, or forums in the 2020-2021 season.
+Due to the COVID-19 Pandemic, we will conduct limited in-person Construction inspection training, workshops, or forums in the beginning of our 2021-2022 season until further guidance is received.

 websites for current enrollment details.